oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 To give priority to Gateways a client delays its sending of the GWINFO packet for a random time *[GWINFO Delay]*.
 If during this delay the Client receives a GWINFO packet it cancels the sending of its own GWINFO packet.

 If there is no response, the SEARCHGW packet may be retransmitted.
-In this case the time intervals between consecutive SEARCHGW packets should be increased by an exponential backoff algorithm such as that described in [9.4 HEADING-NOT-FOUND](#c.4-exponential-backoff).
+In this case the time intervals between consecutive SEARCHGW packets should be increased by an exponential backoff algorithm such as that described in [C.4 Exponential Backoff](#c.4-exponential-backoff).

-# 10. Appendix D. Revision History (informative) <a id='appendix-d-revision-history-informative'></a>
+# Appendix D. Revision History (informative) <a id='revision-history-informative'></a>

 <mark title="Ephemeral region marking">\[Optional section.\]</mark>